News

 The signal is that AI cloud expansion is turning power-backed data-center campuses into strategic infrastructure for both Gulf-backed platforms and US site operators.

-The practical test is whether Core42 exercises further Lake Mariner capacity and converts its expanded US footprint into durable enterprise and hyperscale workloads.
+The practical question is whether Core42 exercises further Lake Mariner capacity and converts its expanded US footprint into durable enterprise and hyperscale workloads.

 Share this article